AustinAres2007/DeveloperJoe/README.md

 - Image Generation
 - Streaming chat replies

+I would recommend reading all the files inside the instructions folder if you plan to take advantage of the full capabilities of this bot.
+Though, the "welcome.md" file would suffice, or even just this file would do.

 This bot is directed towards people who want customisation.
 Though, this is because I am lazy and too broke to afford the API prices.
 The customisation does come at a cost, which is that you have to have some very minor knowledge or python programming.

 ## Setup